-The Office of Student Disability Services is committed to protecting the confidentiality of student records to the extent consistent with state and federal law.
+The Office of Accessibility Services is committed to protecting the confidentiality of student records to the extent consistent with state and federal law.

 Confidentiality is maintained to protect the student’s privacy and to avoid discrimination.